cknightdevelopment/cknightdevelopment.github.io/_posts/2017-01-04-angular-2-routes-with-asp-net-mvc.md

 }
 ```

-The nice thing about the `ServerRouteConstraint` is that you can decide whatever logic you want to determine if a URL is for a server-side route.
+The nice thing about the `ServerRouteConstraint` is that you can implement whatever logic you want to determine if a URL is for a server-side route.
 Maybe for your Angular 2 route setup all your routes start with `/app/`.
 In that case the delegate you pass to `ServerRouteConstraint` could be something like this:

 ```csharp
 url =>